krishna-shr/cosmos-react-app/README.md

 ### `npm run serve:server`

-Runs the app in production mode fromo dist folder<br>
+Runs the app in production mode from dist folder<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 By default 3000 port is being used.
 If you want to change, then you can do it in the .env file